GururajHegdal/vSphere-HA-FDM-SSLv3-Configuration-Utility-for-VMware-ESXi-5.5/README.md

 * Import files under the _src/com/vmware/fdmsecprotomgmt_ folder into your IDE.
 * Required libraries are embedded within Runnable-Jar/fdmsecprotomgmt.jar, extract & import the libraries into the project.
 * Run the utility from 'RunApp' program by providing arguments like:
-  For enabling SSLv3: _--vsphereip 1.2.3.4  --username adminUser --password dummyPasswd --hostsinfofile <pathToHostsListfile> enablessl_
+  For enabling SSLv3: _--vsphereip 1.2.3.4  --username adminUser --password dummyPasswd --hostsinfofile 'pathToHostsListfile' enablessl_
-  For disabling SSLv3: _--vsphereip 1.2.3.4  --username adminUser --password dummyPasswd --hostsinfofile <pathToHostsListfile> disablessl_
+  For disabling SSLv3: _--vsphereip 1.2.3.4  --username adminUser --password dummyPasswd --hostsinfofile 'pathToHostsListfile' disablessl_

 ##### Run from Pre-built Jars
 * Copy/Download the _fdmsecprotomgmt.jar_ from Runnable-jar folder (from the uploaded file) and on to local drive folder say _c:\SecurityProtoMgmt_